 - has an unexplained fever and is generally unwell

 - complains of a persistent headache or sore neck

 If your child is very unwell, the doctors will start treatment for meningitis before they do the spinal tap.
-They might also do some blood tests.

 Children with bacterial meningitis usually make a complete recovery if the condition is diagnosed early and treatment starts straight away.
-If diagnosis and treatment are delayed, there’s a greater chance of permanent disabilities, such as hearing impairment, intellectual impairment, movement disorders and epilepsy.
+If diagnosis and treatment are delayed, there’s a greater chance of permanent disabilities like hearing impairment, intellectual disability, epilepsy and movement disorders.

 There’s no specific treatment for viral meningitis, but treating the symptoms is very important.
-This means you’ll need to get your child to drink lots of fluids and take paracetamol.
-You’ll also need to keep his fever under control.
+This means you’ll need to get your child to drink lots of fluids and take paracetamol to keep him comfortable and help keep his fever under control.

 Immunisation protects your child from some of the bacteria that cause meningitis, including Haemophilus influenzae, pneumococcus and meningococcal C.

 Depending on the bacteria causing the meningitis, family and others in close contact with your child might need to take antibiotics to stop the disease from spreading.